eradiate/eradiate/docs/rst/getting_started/index.rst

 What is Eradiate?
 -----------------

-Eradiate is a new-generation radiative transfer model for Earth observation applications.
+Eradiate is a modern radiative transfer model for Earth observation applications.
 It primarily targets calibration/validation applications and focuses on delivering highly accurate results.